Ice 2: Production

-Zhora Kryzhovnikov will occupy the directorial chair of the film Ice 2 - the sequel to the 2018 sports tape.
+Zhora Kryzhovnikov will occupy the directorial chair of the film Ice 2 - the sequel to the 2018 sports movie.
 The script for the tape was again written by Andrey Zolotarev, who worked on the first film, wrote the script for the sequel.

 Filming

 Principal photography began on March 23, 2019, in Lake Baikal, the Republic of Buryatia, Irkutsk Oblast, continue in Moscow.
 The slogan of the film is Putter on Ice.

 Music

 The film contains several covers of famous Russian songs :